My Work

 Articles & Book Chapters

-“Earth, Spirit, Humanity: Community and the Nonhuman in Karoline von Günderrode’s ‘Idea of the Earth.’”
+Earth, Spirit, Humanity: Community and the Nonhuman in Karoline von Günderrode’s ‘Idea of the Earth.’”
 In Romanticism and Political Ecology.
 Ed.
 Kir Kuiken.
-Romantic Praxis Circle: forthcoming.
+Romantic Praxis Circle: 2024.

 “Through Consciousness Parted from Dream: Alternative Knowledge Forms in Karoline von Günderrode.”
 In The Being of Negation in Post-Kantian Philosophy.
 Ed.
 Gregory S. Moss.
 163–180.
-Dordrecht: Springer: 2023.
+Dordrecht: Springer, 2023.

 “Women, Women Writers, and Early German Romanticism.”
 In The Palgrave Handbook of German Romantic Philosophy.
 Ed.
 Elizabeth Millán, 475–509.
 Palgrave Macmillan, 2020.